f5devcentral/f5-aws-autoscale/README.md

 To use this script:

-1) Clone this repoistory and confirm the prerequisite libraries mentioned above (boto3 and pyyaml) are installed.
+1) Clone or download this repoistory to the host running this python script and confirm the prerequisite libraries mentioned above (boto3 and pyyaml) are installed.
 If you don't have access to a host with with these libraries, as a further convenience, we have also included cloud formation templates in this directory which launch an ubuntu host that downloads all the necessary libraries, clones this repository, etc.

   - automation-host-cft-w-existing-vpc.template<br><a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=automation-host-cft-w-existing-vpc&templateURL=https://s3.amazonaws.com/f5-cft/QA/automation-host-cft-w-existing-vpc.template">
     <img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"/>